onflow/flow/flips/20220111-execution-effort.md

 ![ParametersGood](./20220111-execution-effort/parameters-good.png)

-The goodness-of-fit is `0.862235`, considerably better than the current system `0.532394`.
+The goodness-of-fit for this model is `0.862235`, considerably better than the current system `0.532394`.

 The graph of the model: